nelson-n/Mark1.github.io/README.md

     * **sudo systemctl disable nanodlp**
     * **sudo systemctl stop nanodlp**
 * **Motor is not making any sound nor responding to any move commands.**
-    * This may occur because the Vref is set to low and the stepper motors are not receiving sufficient voltage.
+    * This may occur because the Vref is set too low and the stepper motors are not receiving sufficient voltage.
     * Resolve this issue by turning the screw on the A4988 (DRV8825)  motor driver clockwise.
-* **Motor is moving slowly, backticking, jittery, or generally exhibiting signs of not receiving enough voltage.**
-    * Sometimes voltage to the motor randomly drops.
-    * Resolve this issue by touching the volt meter to the Vref screw on the A4988 (DRV8825) stepper motor driver and ground.
-For some unknown reason this restores the full voltage back to the stepper motor driver.
-    * This may be caused by the motor overheating, especially if a heat gun is sittig below it for an extended period of time.
 * **Z-axis movement is strange.
 Motor is stalling, distance moved is incorrect, number of pulses per mm is incorrect, etc.**
     * This may be caused by incorrect settings in the marlin configuration.h file that is sourced when NanoDLP boots.
     * To check these default settings, open the RAMPS terminal after launching NanoDLP to check the default G-code that is sourced from configuration.h.